 For a dancer it is a "given" that they will work on building and maintaining muscle strength, flexibility, balance and coordination.
 It is also a general rule that they (dancers) will work with a wide rang of music that stimulates and energizes.
 Dance for Parkinson’s invites the Parkinso’s community to a stimulating, enjoyable, non-threatening, social environment in which to experience movement while working on, and with, these same elements.

 To register for these classes , please contact Robin Carlson, PTDT Board Officer, at

 ABSOLUTE BEGINNER BALLET is an 8-week course for adults with little to no Ballet experience.
-Students must commit through the Winter Session.
-Class is listed
+This class will resume once we are able to return to onsite classes.